hcvazquez/UFFRemover/README.md

 ## Other Commands and parameters

+You can use UFFOptimizer in node applications indicating the main file of the application.

 ### Identify the required modules

 To identify the required modules of the application you can execute the following command: